-BMS 701: Genome Organization and Function -II (DC-I)
+BMS B: Genome Organization and Function

-Preamble: The paper Genome Organization and Function -II deals with the more intriguing concepts of gene regulation (transcriptional, translation and genomic), gene silencing, RNAi and forms and mechanisms of regulatory RNAs.
+Preamble: The paper Genome Organization and Function deals with the more intriguing concepts of gene regulation (transcriptional, translation and genomic), gene silencing, RNAi and forms and mechanisms of regulatory RNAs.
 The organization of the genome from overlapping gens in bacteria and DNA of cell organelles to the abundance of repetitive DNA in higher organisms will be discussed.
-Jumping Genes will also be introduced to students here.
-The paper concludes with view to various genomes and their sequencing, special emphasis on the Human genome project, its goals and features.
+The paper concludes with an introduction to the Human genome project, its goals and features.